Bring Your Own Device!

 BYOD is that the carrier officially supports certain phones.

-When you flash over a phone at a wireless dealers, not only
+When you flash over a phone at a wireless dealer, not only

 do you have to pay for that service, but there's no guarantee that all